top of page

 Communities who have particular risks are encouraged to complete community resilience plans which will identify volunteers, resources and those who may be particularly vulnerable.

-Local parish councils are linked with their district emergency planning officers and other Kent Resilience Forum (KRF) members, such as the Environment Agency, to support in completion of these plans.
+Local parish councils are linked with their district emergency planning officers and other Kent and Medway Resilience Forum (KMRF) members, such as the Environment Agency, to support in completion of these plans.

-KALC (Kent Association of Local Councils) continually offers the KRF extensive support with the promotion of the community resilience agenda.
+KALC (Kent Association of Local Councils) continually offers the KMRF extensive support with the promotion of the community resilience agenda.
 For more information about KALC visit its website at www.kentalc.gov.uk.

-Additionally, the KRF continues to look at ways to identify and engage with communities across Kent and Medway.
+Additionally, the KMRF continues to look at ways to identify and engage with communities across Kent and Medway.

 Get involved